saidvandeklundert/go/README.md

 When you define a map, you also define a type for the key and a type for the value.
 Once the type is defined, you are stuck using those types.
 There is no mixing after this.

-oming from Python, I have always considered the dict as an extremely flexible composite type that can be used to store or represent (almost) any value.
+Coming from Python, I have always considered the dict as an extremely flexible composite type that can be used to store or represent (almost) any value.
 Don't let the fact that a map is a key/value in Go fool you.
 Even though the map type in Go is also a key/value pair, it is a lot less flexible.
 In case you need a data structure that offers flexibility and that can store many different other types, struct would be a better choice.

-## Struct versus Map:
+### Struct versus Map:

 Stuct:
 - values can be of different types